uowaep/CubiQuake/README.md

 Readme is outdated.
 Use the F1-F4 Keys in-game for help!

+Happy 40th anniversary of the last Mt.
+St. Helens Explosion.

 r137
 + added a start menu and help menus to the console (access with F1-F4)
 + the console opens by default on start to display the main help menu with shortcut links